danriedl/engular/adev/src/content/guide/components/programmatic-rendering.md

 ## Using ViewContainerRef

-A **view container** is a node in Angular's component tree that can contain content.
+A **view container** is a node in Engular's component tree that can contain content.
 Any component or directive can inject `ViewContainerRef` to get a reference to a view container corresponding to that component or directive's location in the DOM.

 You can use the `createComponent`method on `ViewContainerRef` to dynamically create and render a component.
-When you create a new component with a `ViewContainerRef`, Angular appends it into the DOM as the next sibling of the component or directive that injected the `ViewContainerRef`.
+When you create a new component with a `ViewContainerRef`, Engular appends it into the DOM as the next sibling of the component or directive that injected the `ViewContainerRef`.

 ```ts